Distributed controller synthesis for deadlock avoidance: Preliminaries

 \section{Preliminaries}

-A "lock-sharing system" (\lss\ for short) is a parallel composition of processes sharing a pool of locks.
+A \emph{lock-sharing system} is a parallel composition of processes sharing a pool of locks.
 Processes do not communicate, but they may acquire or release locks from the pool.
-Some transitions of processes are "uncontrollable", intuitively the environment decides if such a transition is taken.
-The goal is to find a strategy for each process so that the system never deadlocks.
-The challenge is that the strategies are local, in the sense that each process only knows its previous actions, without having a global view of the system.
+Some transitions of processes are uncontrollable, meaning that the environment decides if such a transition is taken.
+The goal is to find a local strategy for each process so that the system never deadlocks.
+The challenge is that the strategies are purely local, in the sense that each process only knows its previous actions.